Workplace Bullying

-Trauma therapy for workplace abuse in Connecticut.
+Trauma therapy for workplace bullying and abuse in Connecticut.

 Do you feel a pit in your stomach every morning when the alarm goes off?
 Struggle to get out of bed no matter how many hours you sleep or how much time you take off, because no amount of rest ever seems to be enough.
 You still dread starting work every day.